 My Review

-Several fellow coffee botherers (that’s what I call my readers & viewers) have told me that they have this machine, and it’s rare that I hear anything but praise for it.
+Lots of fellow coffee botherers (that’s what I call my readers & viewers) have told me that they have this machine, and it’s rare that I hear anything but praise for it.

 Sage Oracle Review

-If you read my “warts ‘n all” review of the ESAM 4200 you’ll see I brewed a couple of observations about little niggles or quirks of this machine, but they’re only small, and the low price more than compensates for them.
+If you read my “warts ‘n all” review of the ESAM 4200 you’ll see I made a couple of observations about little niggles or quirks of this machine, but they’re only small, and the low price more than compensates for them.

 Check Price - Amazon UK